-The WAC program offers grants to support faculty who develop writing-intensive courses in the core and/or major.
+The WAC program offers grants to support faculty who develop writing-intensive courses at the undergraduate level.
 To acquire a writing intensive distinction, a course must be at the undergraduate level, allow significant opportunity for revision of student work, and take at least 40% of the course grade from writing assignments (including assignments such as papers, reports, in-class drafts, journals, blogs, essay exams, etc.).

-Also, to receive the grant, faculty must take part in a faculty development program.
-The faculty development program begins with a two-day workshop, which helps faculty to develop and deliver a writing intensive course.
-This workshop emphasizes assignment development, effective responses to student writing, revision, writing with new technologies, and other practices.
-The workshop also focuses on teaching concerns such as managing the workload of a writing-intensive class, working with graduate and undergraduate writing consultants (for larger classes), articulating and assessing learning outcomes, and reflecting on teaching practices.
-Faculty develop their course syllabi and writing assignments over the summer and submit materials for review by the program at the end of the summer.
-This year’s faculty training workshop will be held on May 8th and 9th, 2017.
+To receive the grant, faculty must take part in a faculty development program in the form of a two-day workshop, which helps faculty to develop and deliver a writing intensive course.
+This workshop emphasizes assignment development, effective responses to student writing, revision strategies for students, managing the workload of a writing-intensive class, and working with graduate writing consultants (optional).
+Faculty develop their course syllabi and writing assignments over the summer and submit materials for review by the program director at the end of the summer.
+This year’s faculty training workshop will be held on May 9 and 10, 2019.

 As we consider this year’s proposals, the following applications will be given priority:

 ● Applications from departments that are under-represented in the WAC program, and

 ● Applications for courses that don’t traditionally use writing as part of their course goals.

 The grant award includes a $2,000 summer stipend and support from WAC-affiliated faculty and staff.
 As conditions for receiving a grant, faculty must be able to do the following:

 - attend both days of the training workshop (May 9 and 10),